xchange

 }

-Then, the leaf “properly” entry can be ‘addressed’ with the aggregate ID of system:subsystem:property from the top level.
+Then, the leaf “property” entry can be ‘addressed’ with the aggregate ID of system:subsystem:property from the top level.
 The xGetAggregateID() function is provided to construct such aggregate IDs by gluing together a leading and trailing component.

 Accessing substructures and elements